dcdelia/tinyvm/README.md

 TinyVM> HELP MAPS
 Manipulate StateMap objects:
 --> MAPS SHOW
+--> MAPS ANALYZE <F1> <F2>
 --> MAPS UPDATE <F1> <F2>

-MAPS can either SHOW the available StateMap objects, or UPDATE the StateMap for functions F1 and F2 when they have been optimized using the OPT command.
+MAPS can SHOW all the available StateMap objects, and for a specific StateMap on functions F1 and F2 it can either ANALYZE it to show which pairs of locations are feasible for OSR, or UPDATE it to reflect changes made to the functions using the OPT command.
 TinyVM> HELP OPT
 Syntax:
     OPT <function_name> { <opt1> <opt2> ... << <optN> }